DavidAnson/markdownlint-cli2/formatter-template/README.md

 # markdownlint-cli2-formatter-template

 > An output formatter for [`markdownlint-cli2`][markdownlint-cli2] that displays
-> results using a template.
+> results using a template

 [![npm version][npm-image]][npm-url]
 [![License][license-image]][license-url]